virtuozzo/cloudscripting-docs/docs/reference/placeholders.md

   ]
 }
 ```
-Passing custom params in procedure:
+Passing custom params to the procedure is performed in the following way:
 ```
 {
 	"jpsType": "update",